astronomer/airflow-guides/guides/kubepod-operator.md

 ### Example: Using the KPO to Run a Script in Another Language

 A frequent use case for the `KubernetesPodOperator` is to run scripts for tasks better described in a language other than Python.
-For this purpose a custom Docker image has to be built and either run from a public or private [DockerHub repository](https://docs.docker.com/docker-hub/repos/).
+To do this, you build a custom Docker image and run it from either a public or private [DockerHub repository](https://docs.docker.com/docker-hub/repos/).

 > **Note**: Astro provides documentation on [how to run images from private repositories](https://docs.astronomer.io/astro/kubernetespodoperator).

-The code below shows a Haskell script which takes the environment variable `NAME_TO_GREET` and prints a message containing it to the console:
+For example, say that we want to run the following Haskell script, which prints the value of `NAME_TO_GREET` to the console:

 ```haskell
 import System.Environment